ausbernard/Trash-Day/README.md

 i keep missing trash day - i wanted to fix that.

 ## Description
-flask app ran locally to notify the user via sms/mms that it is either trash or recycle day.
+flask app ran locally to notify the user via sms & mms to take our the trash and/or recycle bins. codebase leverages twilio's api.

 ## Usage
 `.env`